CrowsOfWar/AvatarMod-Docs/classes/avatar-entity.rst

 - Use :code:`position()` and :code:`setPosition(vec)` to manipulate the entity's position
 - Use :code:`velocity()` and :code:`setVelocity(vec)` to manipulate the entity's velocity.
 Velocity is in meters per second.

+.. warning:: Don't use the vanilla method :code:`getPosition()` - this returns the :code:`BlockPos` at the entity's current position.

 AvId and Lookup
 ---------------